Brad Woods Digital Garden

 Storing State

-Storing state from a previous session & restoring it can improve the UX (User Experience).
+Storing state from a previous session and restoring it can improve the UX (User Experience).
 Different approaches to storing state:

 localStorage